k2view-academy/K2View-Academy/articles/DPM/04_Customer_Direct_Requests/03_Customer_Direct_Requests_Submit.md

 <p>Regulation</p>
 </td>
 <td width="800">
-<p>The Regulation that applies to the customer that is asking to submit a request.</p>
+<p>The Regulation that applies to the customer asking to submit a request.</p>
 </td>
 </tr>
 <tr>